 - The amounts obtained on behalf of insurance company policyholders is summarized in American National County Mutual Insurance Co.’s brief in the case of Basham v.
 American National County Mutual Insurance Co. in the United States District Court for the Western District of Arkansas Texarkana Division, Case #12-cv-4005-SOH.

 Dr. Aaron DeShaw, Esq.
-P.C. has individually, and with other firms, obtained more than $1 Billion in settlements and trial verdicts for clients.
-Focused on Brain Injury, Spinal Cord Injury, Quadriplegia, Amputation, wrongful death, and other catastrophic injury legal cases.
+P.C. has individually, and with other firms, obtained more than $1 Billion in settlements and trial verdicts for clients, and obtained the highest personal injury compensatory damage verdict in Oregon history - $77.5 million.
+Our law firm focuses on brain injury cases, amputation litigation, spinal cord injury, quadriplegia, wrongful death, and other catastrophic injury legal cases.

 Hensley v.
 CSC, et al.